eclipse-sw360/sw360.website/content/en/docs/Deployment/BareMetal/Deploy-19-Natively.md

 sudo chown -R $USER:$USER /opt/keycloak-26.1.3/
 ```

-Install PostgreSQL used by KeyCloak for management.
+Install PostgreSQL, which is used by KeyCloak for management.

 ```bash
 sudo apt install postgresql